mozilla/mozjpeg/README-turbo.txt

-libjpeg-turbo is a drop-in replacement for the TurboJPEG/IPP SDK used by VirtualGL 2.1.x and TurboVNC 0.6 (and prior.)  libjpeg-turbo contains a wrapper library (TurboJPEG/OSS) that emulates the TurboJPEG API using libjpeg-turbo instead of the closed source Intel Performance Primitives.
+libjpeg-turbo is a drop-in replacement for the TurboJPEG/IPP SDK used by VirtualGL 2.1.x and TurboVNC 0.6 (and prior.)  libjpeg-turbo contains a wrapper library (TurboJPEG/OSS) that emulates the TurboJPEG API using libjpeg-turbo instead of the closed-source Intel Performance Primitives.
 You can replace the TurboJPEG/IPP package on Linux systems with the libjpeg-turbo package in order to make existing releases of VirtualGL 2.1.x and TurboVNC 0.x use the new codec at run time.
 Note that the 64-bit libjpeg-turbo packages contain only 64-bit